-Prof. Dr. phil. habil.
-Sabine Knierbein, Associate Professor for Urban Culture and Public Space University Assistant Richard Pfeifer MA

-Urban research on the everyday lives of urban dwellers must address the growing complexities of navigating multiple crises amidst persistent political and economic polarization.
+FIG. 1: PARTICIPANTS DURING THE COURSE.
+PHOTO TAKEN BY RICHARD PFEIFER.
+2023 PREFACE Prof. Dr. phil. habil.
+Sabine Knierbein, Associate Professor for Urban Culture and Public Space University Assistant Richard Pfeifer MA Urban research on the everyday lives of urban dwellers must address the growing complexity of navigating multiple crises amidst persistent political and economic polarization.
 Understanding these challenges requires analysing social inequalities shaped by intersecting factors such as gender, age, class background, ethnicity, and education.
-This approach, referred to as intersectional urban research methodology, emphasizes how these factors shape access to opportunities in the city, including participation in decision-making processes like voting and the design of urban spaces.
+This approach, referred to as intersectional urban research methodology, emphasizes how these factors shape access to opportunities in the city, including participation in decision-making processes as voting and the design of urban spaces.
 However, urban dwellers facing such inequalities do not passively accept their circumstances.
 Through protest, art, and activism, they actively negotiate their positions and reshape urban spaces to better meet their needs.
 These dynamics are reflected in the urban fabric, where social inequalities become visible in everyday interactions, the design of public spaces, and the ways these spaces are used or claimed.
-This reader is the product of a collective effort to apply intersectional urban studies concepts and qualitative research methods to explore spaces in Graz.
-The seminar, "Everyday Life, Difference and Intersectional Urban Research," centred on a research field trip to Graz during October and November 2023, with introductory and concluding sessions in Vienna.
+This reader is the result of a collective effort to apply concepts from intersectional urban studies and qualitative research methods to the exploration of urban public spaces.
+It represents the final outcome of the seminar "Everyday Life, Difference, and Intersectional Urban Research," which focused on a research field trip to Graz in October and November 2023, complemented by introductory and concluding sessions in Vienna.
 By choosing an excursion as the primary learning format, the seminar created an immersive workshop environment.
 Students and lecturers, supported by local experts, investigated the socio-historical development of public spaces, urban culture, and urban planning through excursions, workshops, and exploratory research.
 Students selected research topics based on three overarching themes: urban cultures, public space, and urban development.
 This structure fostered a productive and intellectually rich collaboration between students and lecturers, culminating in this reader.

-Research within the field of urban cultures examined the challenges and possibilities of contemporary self-organized spaces in Graz, such as the "Freiraumfest," a week-long festival connecting autonomous spaces and exploring their future potential.
-Other projects analysed LGBTQ+ safe spaces, focusing on their design, the sense of safety they provide, and the broader urban environment.
-Additionally, the barriers faced by international students in Graz were highlighted, shedding light on how these urban dwellers navigate marginalization and exclusion in their everyday lives.
+Research within the field of urban cultures explored the challenges and possibilities of contemporary self-organized spaces in Graz, such as the "Freiraumfest," a week-long festival connecting autonomous spaces and exploring their future potential.
+Other projects analyzed LGBTQ+ safe spaces, focusing on their design, the sense of safety they provide, and the broader urban environment.
+Additionally, the barriers faced by international students in Graz were highlighted, shedding light on how they navigate marginalization and exclusion in their everyday lives.